Lauritzen Gardens - Omaha's Botanical Center

 Visitor and Education Center

-Open since October 2001, the 32,000-square-foot visitor and education center includes a 5,000-square-foot floral display hall, an education wing containing two classrooms, and one of the region's only horticultural libraries.
+Open since October 2001, the 32,000-square-foot visitor and education center includes a 5,000-square-foot floral display hall, an education wing containing two classrooms and one of the region's only horticultural libraries.
 Additionally, the visitor center houses the great hall, community room, café, and gift shop.
 The vaulted glass roof of the center, standing 65 feet tall, makes it the predominant visible feature from the westbound lanes of Interstate 80 as travelers cross the Missouri River into Nebraska.

 Events